-One may argue that rules are necessary for a thriving society.
+Perhaps rules are necessary for a thriving society.
 This may be true.
-However, rules can become a form of prison if not reviewed for relevancy and effectiveness.
+However, rules can become a prison if not reviewed for relevancy and effectiveness.

 As an adult, these flawed beliefs keep you suspended in time as you wait for the perfect moment to have the success you dream of.
 Now, you’re frustrated because others around you are achieving the things you desire.
 Now you’re asking yourself, “Why not me?”

 I once read a story that provides a great example of why you should challenge your beliefs.
 A mother was preparing a family recipe that was handed down from previous generations.
 The mother was proudly teaching her daughter the coveted recipe and told her to prepare the food in a specific dish.

 When the daughter asked “why that dish?”, the mother replied, “Hmm, I don’t know, let’s call your Gigi to find out.”